translate/translate/docs/development/testing.rst

 skipif
 ^^^^^^

-.. skipif ref = "Marking a test function to be skipped"

-:ref:`pytest:skipif` if certain criteria are not met is done with the ``skipif`` decorator.
-The following will skip a test if the version of *mymodule* is too old:
+Use the ``skipif`` decorator to :ref:`mark tests to be skipped <pytest:skipif>` unless certain criteria are met.
+The following skips a test if the version of *mymodule* is too old:

 .. code-block:: python